Before you rush off and invest hard-earned cash in just any old CBD from any old CBD Supplier, read this first!

 1 – Where’s your Oil Tested?

-First and foremost… ask where that CBD is tested.
+First and foremost… ask where that CBD and CBD cream is tested.
 If they give you anything less than the name of a third party laboratory testing site, then you are at risk of being ripped off.
 They might test on-site, which is absolutely fine, but keep in mind they may be biased and fudging their own results.
 An independent lab testing facility is the best option since the company you buy from will have no influence on the results.

 2 – Is there Hemp or Hemp Seed Oils Used to ‘Bulk it Up’?